Title

 Act No. 3050 provides annual pensions for eligible teachers in Philippine public schools based on years of service, with provisions for disability and death benefits, and establishes a fund for retirement allowances.

-The pension ceases after 10 years, when the employee returns to service, neglects to return when requested, or engages in gainful employment with compensation equal to or greater than the pension amount.
+It cannot be granted longer than 10 years.
+It ceases when the employee returns to service, neglects to return when requested, or engages in another gainful occupation with compensation equal to the pension.

-Yes, retirement is compulsory at age 65 for eligible employees who have rendered 18 or more years of service unless the teacher requests to remain and the Director of Education recommends favorable action.
+Retirement is compulsory at age 65 if the teacher has attained that age and rendered 18 or more years of service as computed under the Act, unless the teacher requests to remain and the Director of Education recommends favorable action.

 Analyze Cases Smarter, Faster